MISSION AND HISTORY

 Jesse Bliss (Founder and Artistic Director) is an actress, writer, director, producer, poetess and MC whose works have been produced and performed around the world.
 Jesse’s writings for the stage include, performed at UCLA in collaboration with dance legend Rennie Harris: Roots and Wings (the play), performed in New York and San Francisco;Between Fingertips performed at Central Juvenile Hall and CASA 0101, and performance appearances at the United Nations on International Women’s Day and the Edinburgh Festival.
 Her full-length play,Tree of Fire had a site-specific Reading at the Lincoln Heights Jail and an excerpt performance at Los Angeles's Theatre of Note.
 IGNITE was a fundraiser for Tree of Fire that was held at S.P.A.R.C. @ The Old Jail in Venice.
 IGNITE featured 20 performers, an excerpt performance of the play, and an art exhibition.

 Jesse has performed in The Vagina Monologues and countless other theatrical productions.
 She has performed in leading roles at CASA 0101 including You Don't Know Me,Hoop Girls,Heart on a Wire and Between Fingertips as well as hosting the CASA 0101 Poetry Slam.
 Jesse and The Roots and Wings Project hosted the 99 poet event Occupy This! in collaboration with Josefina Lopez (author of Real Women Have Curves) and Casa 0101 in January 2012.
-Jesse has also worked extensively in radio and independent film, and was a featured artist in the documentaries Yahoo News' Shine and Kate Crash's LA Woman.
+Jesse has also worked extensively in radio and independent film.

 Jesse is an Arts Education veteran, with extensive experience writing curriculum and teaching Theater and Creative Writing to people of all ages and backgrounds including underserved and incarcerated youth.
 She works with some of the most prestigious organizations in the nation including Center Theatre Group, The Geffen, Inside OUT Writers, Inner City Arts, & Performing Arts Workshop, among others, and teaches customized workshops to both children and adults under The Roots and Wings Project.
 Jesse was awarded a Flourish Foundation grant for partnership with J.U.I.C.E. for the Roots and Wings Project Theater Program.

 Miss Bliss's site-specific play, Record of Light, had a sold-out run at The Last Bookstore in downtown Los Angeles Fall 2011.
 Jesse produced and hosted The Boyle Heights Poetry Slam and Art as a Weapon at The Last Bookstore, a Media Literacy Themed Fund Raiser for The Roots and Wings Project Media Literacy workshop intensive.
-TREE OF FIRE opened on International Women's Day 2013 in Downtown Los Angeles at The Rosenthal Theater at Inner-City Arts, a reading at Occidental College for Incarceration Awareness Week and will be core curriculum for the BA Program at California Institute of Integral Studies in San Francisco accompanied with an excerpt performance and workshop taught by Miss Bliss.
+TREE OF FIRE opened on International Women's Day 2013 in Downtown Los Angeles at The Rosenthal Theater at Inner-City Arts, a reading at Occidental College for Incarceration Awareness Week and is core curriculum for the BA Program at California Institute of Integral Studies in San Francisco accompanied with an excerpt performance and workshop taught by Miss Bliss.
+Jesse was a featured artist in the documentaries Kate Crash's "LA Woman" and "Yahoo News' Shine".

 Ramona Pilar Gonzales (Social Media Consultant)is a writer/performer and native Californian.
 She has performed with the Bilingual Foundation for the Arts, Casa 0101, Cornerstone Theater Company, The Denver Center Theater, and East Los Angeles Repertory Theater Company.
 Her dramatizad essay, Del Plato a la Boca, El Ritmo te Toca, received a grant from La Plaza de Cultura y Artes Foundation.
 She is a founding member of the theater performance group Tongue in Chíc*ana.
 She has also written , produced and directed several short plays and films.
 When not making prose or performing, she works as Social Media Manager for The Roots and Wings Project.
 Ramona has a B.A. in Film and Cultural Representation from UC Davis and an MFA in Creative Writing from Antioch University, Los Angeles.